krishabbashyal/Apptive/README.md

 # AppTrack

+AppTrack is a website version of the job application tracking speadsheet that I have been using to keep track of and manage all of the open roles that I have applied to.

 User Authentication:

 Users should be able to sign up, log in, and manage their profiles.
 You could use something like Firebase Authentication for simplicity.